 Almost anything in your home that is safe and in abundance can be used as a base.
 When I say anything, I mean anything.

-Ideas for Bases
+Ideas for Sensory Bin Bases

 Water